 Samsung wants to take the last step and ascend to the same level as Microsoft, Apple, and Google.
 It wants to own its operating system and sell its own apps, because without full control over its OS, it is stuck following the whims of Google’s Android updates and will never be able to sell as many services and plow forward with new interface and device concepts.

 If it eventually severs ties with the Google Play Store, Samsung will effectively mame Android, cutting a huge limb off of Google’s ecosystem.
 There will be yet another major app store joining the ranks of Amazon’s Appstore, Google Play, and Apple’s App Store, and more strain on developers to customize apps.
 Without fail, it will make the phone and tablet world a more confusing place for those in the market for a device.

 What we don’t know is how long it will take Samsung to make the switch and exactly what it’s planning.
 Will it continue forking Android, like Amazon does with the Kindle Fire, or will it push forward with a completely new, Samsung operating system?
 Regardless, Samsung is up to something big.
 The pieces are moving, and the game is set.

 The biggest handset manufacturer in the world is moving away from Google.
-The question is: will they ever divorce entirely and how much will this hurt phone buyers looking for apps.
-If Samsung’s smart, this breakup will take a long time.
+The question is: will they ever divorce entirely, and how much will this hurt phone buyers looking for apps?
+If Samsung is smart, this breakup will take a long time.